- What is an antique pocket watch?

 Valuable antique watch brands

-If you do fancy yourself a bit of an antiques collector, try to look out for the following brands:
+If you do fancy yourself a bit of an antique collector, try to look out for the following brands:

 Though it’s known as a modern brand, Omega was founded in 1848, so you can still find antique Omega watches.
 Look out for: